-Kansas requires that every individual maintain certain minimum car insurance, including liability, personal injury protection ("PIP"), and uninsured/underinsured motorist coverage.
-This article will examine the minimum PIP coverage requirements and provide an explanation of those benefits provided.
+Kansas requires that every individual maintain certain minimum amount of car insurance, including liability, personal injury protection ("PIP"), and uninsured/underinsured motorist coverage.
+Here we’ll examine the minimum PIP coverage requirements and provide an explanation of those benefits provided.

 Now the question remains, what do these benefits mean?
 Outlined below is an explanation of the terms and benefits provided under PIP coverage:

 This benefit covers up to $4,500 for all reasonable and necessary health care expenses including medical doctors, hospitalization, x-rays, chiropractors, and more.
-For example, if following a motor vehicle collision, you were transported to a hospital by ambulance and treated in the emergency room, both the ambulance and the ER bill will be covered under the medical expenses benefit because those were both reasonable and necessary for you to receive that care to be evaluated for your potential injuries.
+For example, if following a car accident you were transported to a hospital by ambulance and treated in the emergency room, both the ambulance and the ER bill will be covered under the medical expenses benefit because those were both reasonable and necessary for you to receive that care to be evaluated for your potential injuries.

 Disability and/or Loss of Income